TL;DR

 Before you start promoting, make sure you’ve ticked every box:

-Can you promote music without a record label?
+Can you really promote music without a record label?

 What is the best way to promote music in 2026?